-Of the countries and areas in which thresholds for ILI activity are defined, countries in eastern (n=3; Kyrgyzstan, Russian Federation and Tajikistan), northern (n=3; Denmark, Estonia and Ireland), southern (n=2; Israel and Serbia) and western (n=4; Austria, Belgium, Luxembourg and Switzerland) areas of the European Region reported activity above baseline levels.
+Of the countries and areas in which thresholds for ILI activity are defined, countries in eastern (n=3; Azerbaijan, Georgia and Kazakhstan), northern (n=2; Denmark and Estonia) and southern (n=2; Greece and Türkiye) areas of the European Region reported activity above baseline levels.

-Of the countries and areas in which thresholds for ARI activity are defined, countries in eastern (n=3; Kazakhstan, Kyrgyzstan and Russian Federation), northern (n=2; Estonia and Latvia) and southern (n=1; Albania) areas of the European Region reported activity above baseline levels.
+Of the countries and areas in which thresholds for ARI activity are defined, countries in eastern (n=1; Kazakhstan) and southern (n=1; Slovenia) areas of the European Region reported activity above its baseline level.

 Assessment of the syndromic surveillance data of ILI or ARI rates might be driven by respiratory infections other than influenza virus, including SARS-CoV-2, leading to observed increases in the absence of influenza virus detections.
-The thresholds mentioned are based on the MEM method and based on historical ILI/ARI data.
+The thresholds mentioned are related to the Moving Epidemic Method (MEM) and based on historic ILI/ARI incidence data.